EvgeniiZorin/Handbook_Databases/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

+# Introduction

+**Database** is an organised structure made for storing, editing, and processing of information, typically stored electronically in a computer system.

+Two types of databases - **relational** and **non-relational** database.

+A **DBMS** (Database Management System):
+- is a software applications that helps users create and maintain a database.
+- It does:
+- Security
+- Backups
+- Importing / exporting data
+- Concurrency
+- Interacts with software applications, e.g. programing languages
+- DBMS allow you to perform CRUD operations and other administrative tasks

+**RDBMS** (Relational DBMS):
+- <u>Manages a relational database</u>
+- a type of DBMS that deals with relations and various key constraints.
+- Helps users create and maintain a relational database.
+- Examples include PostgreSQL, MySQL, etc.

+**NRDBMS** (Non-relational DBMS):
+- <u>Manager a non-relational database</u>
+- Helps users create and maintain a non-relational database, e.g. mongoDB, dynamoDB, etc.
+- Any non-relational database falls under this category, so there's no set language standard
+- Most NRDBMS will implement their own NoSQL language for performing CRUD and administrative operations on the database

+Four basic operations of persistent storage - CRUD:
+- Create
+- Read
+- Update
+- Delete

+A **Query** is a request made to the DBMS for specific information.
+We write queries for a specific DBMS (RDBMS or NRDBMS) using a query language (either SQL or NoSQL).

 # Classifications

-**Database** is an organised structure made for storing, editing, and processing of information.
-There are two types - [SQL](SQL.md) and [noSQL](noSQL.md):
+Two types of databases - relational databases using [SQL](SQL.md) and non-relational databases using [noSQL](noSQL.md):

 ## SQL

+Relational Database:
-SQL - structured query language.
-Also known as **Relational databases** / Relational database management systems (RDBMSs): store data as a series of tables, where each column contains data of the same type and there are relationships between tables that are specified with keys (primary, foreign keys);
+- <u>Stores data as a series of tables</u>, where each column contains data of the same type and there are relationships between tables that are specified with keys (primary, foreign keys);

-Another feature is that the data schema for a table is specified upon its creation;
+- Another feature is that the data schema for a table is specified upon its creation;

+SQL (Structured Query Language):
+- is used to interact with RDBMS,
+- perform CRUD operations,
+- and perform other administrative tasks (user management, security, backup, etc.)
+- used to define tables and structures
+- SQL is standardised; however, different RDBMS make slight modifications to the SQL language.
+Therefore, code used on one RDBMS is not always portable to another without modification

 Advantages / uses:
 - Suitable for structured data with **rigid, predefined data schema**